We offer a range of kind, fun and force-free dog training classes that set you and your dog up for success!

 Location: Kew Pavillion Hall, Darrell Road, Kew

 Our Progressive dog club is for those dogs and owners who want to keep learning new things and progressing their repetoire of skills.
-The weekly clubs are packed with a variety of fun such as trick training, scent tracking, free-shaping, enrichment and doggie parkour (dog agility meets human parkour) mixed in with the Kennel Club Good Citizes obedience courses bronze, silver and gold.
-Members may chose to take their KCGCDS tests as and when they feel ready.
+The weekly clubs are packed with a variety of fun such as trick training, scent tracking, free-shaping, enrichment and doggie parkour (quirky urban agility) mixed in with the Kennel Club Good Citizes obedience courses bronze, silver and gold.
+Members chose to take their KCGCDS tests as and when they feel ready.

 - Kennel Club Good Citizen Awards – Bronze/Silver/Gold